03 Sep What is GMROI in Retail? (Formulas, Benchmarks, Examples)

 For example, statistics published by The Retail Owners Institute show that the average GMROI for shoe stores was $1.86, while electronic stores had a GMROI of $4.07.

 Ultimately, a “good GMROI” will depend on how much control a retailer has over costs and prices.

 Retailers that deal with vendors that dictate costs, or those in highly competitive markets will experience lower GMROI.
 Conversely, specialty retailers that are more vertically integrated and manufacture their own product will see a higher GMROI.

 And as mentioned above, GMROI will also heavily depend on your market position in terms of branding.
 High-end brands will have a higher GMROI than a discount brand.

-So, to determine a “good GMROI,” you need to conduct market research and compare your organization to similar retailers in your space.
+So, to determine a “good GMROI,” you need to compare your business to others in your category and vertical.